 Year One focused on the foundation of the strategic-action process – developing a new mission/vision statement and communicating broadly throughout the division.
 Leadership and Working Groups were formed and began their work together.

 The division also, in this period, developed four working groups drawn from the staff of Student Affairs, to focus on the four strategic priorities of Communications, Staff Experience, Optimizing Resources and Collective Student Response.
-The goal of these groups has been to bring broad and representative staff participation to the issues of highest priority to Student Affairs.
-The groups were provided charges developed by the Executive team, with a target completion date of summer 2017.
+The goal of these groups was to bring broad and representative staff participation to the issues of highest priority to Student Affairs.
+The groups completed their work in summer 2017.

-The Future of Student Affairs effort will be piloting, communicating and implementing a number of achievements developed by the Leadership Cabinet and Working Groups throughout the summer of 2017.
-More information will be available on these initiatives in the coming months.
-They include:
+The Future of Student Affairs effort piloted, communicated about and implemented a number of achievements developed by the Leadership Cabinet and Working Groups throughout the summer of 2017.

-Additional projects have been inspired by the work above and are being undertaken by the Student Affairs Central Administration.
-The division will be updated about these projects in summer/fall 2017 as well.
+Additional projects were inspired by the work above and were undertaken by the Student Affairs Central Administration.

-As the first phase achievements are becoming clear, the Executive Team will being work on the next two priority areas of the Future of Student Affairs work – engaging faculty and exploring development opportunities.
-The division will engage these issue areas in the context of another transition – the retirement of Vice Provost Greg Boardman.
-The test of any strong plan is its ability to pivot, and so the Future of Student Affairs plan is preparing for this reality.
-Fall 2017 will be a time of continued engagement in the plan, in preparation for a new Vice Provost of Student Affairs.
+As the first phase achievements became clear, the Executive Team began work on the next two priority areas of the Future of Student Affairs work – engaging faculty and exploring development opportunities.
+The division engaged these issue areas in the context of another transition – the arrival of Susie Brubaker-Cole as the new Vice Provost for Student Affairs.
+The test of any strong plan is its ability to pivot, and the first product of this continued engagement was the articulation of "Our Most Important Work."